pietrodito/DILAVO/ovalide/notes.md

 # TODO

+## Pour les filtres du tableDesigner : créer une classe filter

+cette classe a deux champs :
++ column
++ value

+et deux generics select_name, select_choice (pour l'UI du tableDesigner)

-+ Is it good to use reactiveFileReader for score and ovalide tables?
+## Is it good to use reactiveFileReader for score and ovalide tables?

-+ Load_score only if null and add force option
+## Load_score only if null and add force option, I think it is done (also for ovalide)

-+ Trouver un moyen de différentier les tables longues des tables larges.
-+ Étudier comment rapprocher les noms de tables des noms de fichiers

-TODO
-+ add error if no score data found
+## add error if no score data found